LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 * [Performance: N+1 Query Problem](https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/)
 * [What is the n+1 selects problem?](http://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem)

-so I won't focus on it here; but basically, every request for an Event results in 4 more requests (Organization, Calendar, Organizer, and the Participants).
-Even worst if I request a list of Events, the simplest code for the API will do 4 database queries for each Event in the list.
+so I won't focus on it here; but basically, every request for an Event results in 4 more requests (_the waterfall_) for Organization, Calendar, Organizer, and the Participants respectively.
+Even worst if I request a list of Events, the simplest code for the API will do 4 database queries for each Event in the list (_the waterfall of doom_).
 For a single event this isn't noticeable, but if I want to serialize all events in a calendar, it is a big performance problem.

-We use [Django Rest Framework](http://www.django-rest-framework.org/), so this bad serializer looks something like this:
+We use [Django Rest Framework](http://www.django-rest-framework.org/), so the bad Event serialization looks something like this:

 ```python
 class EventSerializer(ModelSerializer):